lakeff/ReinoCMDS2/README.md

   - Shortcut: *.wai*
 - `.announce add (Name) (Message) (Time) (OneTime: True/False)`
   - Adds an announcement to the list of announcements.
 Time is server time.
 OneTime true will only do it once, false will repeat the announcement every day at the same time.
 (Default False)
-  - Example: *.announce add “Spooky” “It is the spooky hour!”
+  - Example: *.announce add Spooky “It is the spooky hour!”
 12:00AM false*
   - Shortcut: *.announce a*
 - `.announce remove (Name)`
   - Removes an announcement from the list of announcements.
-  - Example: *.announce remove “Spooky”*
+  - Example: *.announce remove Spooky*
   - Shortcut: *.announce r*
 - `.announce list`
   - Lists all announcements.
 Soonest upcoming announcements are at the start of the list.
   - Shortcut: *.announce l*
 - `.announce change (Name) (Message) (Time) (OneTime: True/False)`
   - Changes an announcement in the list of announcements.
 Time is server time.
 OneTime true will only do it once, false will repeat the announcement every day at the same time.
 (Default False)
-  - Example: *.announce change “Spooky” “It is the spookiest hour!”
+  - Example: *.announce change Spooky “It is the spookiest hour!”
 12:00AM false*
   - Shortcut: *.announce c*
 - `.unbindplayer (Name)`
   - Unbinds a steamID from a character.
 Useful for "deleting" a character.
 Old body, name, territory etc will still exist, but the character will be unplayable.
 Kicks affected player.
 When they log back, they will be prompted to create a new character.